-Inventory management, also known as store inventory control, is an element of supply chain management that boils down to tracking the movement of products from one endpoint to another.
+Inventory management software, also known as inventory software, is a solution for supply chain management that allows businesses to track the movement of products from one endpoint to another.

-What is the picture that comes to your mind when you hear the phrase “stock inventory”?
+What is the picture that comes to your mind when you hear the phrase “inventory management software”?
 Chances are, you think of a warehouse storing an assortment of goods to be delivered to rightful end consumers (or to vendors who will further sell them wholesale or retail).
 Being generally true, this vision omits a few essential details.

 First of all, Industry 4.0 has ushered a line of intangible products (like software), so IT inventory management, for instance, deals with virtual merchandise located in digital depots only.
 Second of all, inventory planning and tracking embrace not only finished products waiting in a warehouse to be sped to the consumer.
 Other items included in the broad category of inventory are:

-• Anticipation inventory, which consists of items kept in the stock that may be needed to satisfy customers’ demands during a certain event or season (like candy and cards for St. Valentine’s Day or warm clothes for winter).
+- Anticipation inventory, which consists of items kept in stock that may be needed to satisfy customers’ demands during a certain event or season (like candy and cards for St. Valentine’s Day or warm clothes for winter).

-Before choosing inventory tracking methods that will allow you to efficiently manage any kinds of goods listed above, you should have a clear understanding of the entire procedure of product movement and control.
+Before choosing inventory tracking methods that will allow you to efficiently manage any kinds of goods listed above, you should have a clear understanding of the entire procedure of inventory management software development.

 The whole algorithm seems quite natural and foolproof, so some entrepreneurs (in fact, as much as 43% of small businesses) may wonder if they even need to bother about any inventory control methods.
 Indeed, what can go wrong?